ganeti/ganeti/doc/design-2.0.rst

   instances will be forced to have a number of disks greater or equal to the one of the export.
-- Some scripts are not compulsory: if such a script is missing the relevant operations will be forbidden for instances of that os.
+- Some scripts are not compulsory: if such a script is missing the relevant operations will be forbidden for instances of that OS.
 This makes it easier to distinguish between unsupported operations and no-op ones (if any).